pepegar/courses-and-presentations/slides-md/presentations/tla/tla-intro.md

 **We can think of TLA+ as the assembly specification language and PlusCal as C, that compiles to it**

-# How to use TLA+?

-- Write a model
-- Check it
-- Fix it
-- Repeat

 # Use in the real world

 - AWS[^2]